-Following court deliberations and examinations of the case which were finalized in the Supreme Administrative Court following the two parties’ appeals, it has revealed that Ko-I and the five plaintiffs were indigenous Karen who once lived in Bangkloi Bon (Upper Bangkloi) and Jai Pandin villages deep in the jungle of Kaeng Krachan.
+Following court deliberations and examinations of the case which were finalized in the Supreme Administrative Court following the two parties’ appeals, it has revealed that Ko-I and the five plaintiffs were indigenous Karens who once lived in Bangkloi Bon (Upper Bangkloi) and Jai Pandin villages deep in the jungle of Kaeng Krachan.

 The forestland was a forest reserve declared in 1965 and in 1981 it was incorporated into Kaeng Krachan National Park.
-In 1996, these Karen people from the two villages had been relocated to Bangkloi Lang (Lower Bangkloi) and Pong Luek, but they felt they could not continue their living there because it was not in harmony with their way of life (under which rotational farming is a key part).
+In 1996, these Karen people from the two villages had been relocated to Bangkloi Lang (Lower Bangkloi) and Pong Luek, but they felt they could not continue their living there because it was not in harmony with their way of life (under which rotational farming is said to be a key part).

 Some had decided to return to their old communities and continued utilising the land up there, the Supreme Court found.

 To discover such an instance of forestland occupation, park authorities have authority under Section 22 of the same act to enforce the law through an administrative order to remove properties found encroaching upon forestland in order to protect it.
-But this must be done within the law, especially if it were likely to affect people’s rights, the court noted.
+But this must be done within the law, especially if it is likely to affect people’s rights, the court noted.